MolSSI/qikpropservice/README.md

  it later.

-Note: In the future when you need to, add PUBLICALLY shared environment attributes to `.flaskenv` file, with key values that will be exported to the environment (dev, prod, etc).
+Note: In the future when you need to, add PUBLICLY shared environment attributes to `.flaskenv` file, with key values that will be exported to the environment (dev, prod, etc).
 Use `.env` file for private variables that won't be shared or pushed to Github.
 Note that `.env` overrides `.flaskenv`, and both override `config.py`.